DHRI-Curriculum/Data-and-Ethics/lessons.md

 1. How do you decide the formats to store your data when you transition from 'raw' to 'processed/transformed' data?
 What are some of your considerations?
 2. Explore the `moSmall.csv` dataset, what questions might you ask with this dataset?
 What columns (variables) will you keep?
-3. If you are saving the file `moSmall.csv` in a program like Microsoft Excel, you may be prompted to save the file as `.xlsx`.
+3. If you are saving the file `moSmall.csv` in a proprietary spreadsheet application like Microsoft Excel (Windows/macOS) or Numbers (macOS), you may be prompted to save the file as `.xlsx` or `.numbers`.
 What format would you choose to save it in?
 Why would you choose to do so?

 ## Solution:

 1. I usually go with the conventions of the field as it allows me to share my "in progress" work easily with my research lab and collaborators.
 The file conventions can range from `.csv` to `.json`.
 2. I will keep columns (variables) relevant to my question, such as the `Artist Gender`, `Is Public Domain` and `Rights and Reproduction` columns.
 I will also keep some of the descriptive columns such as `Object ID` and `Artist Role` to help contextualize the results (e.g. what kind of roles do female artists tend to take on?)
 3. I will choose to keep it in a `.csv` file type as it can be opened up by more programs and if Microsoft stops supporting `.xlsx` file types I may no longer have access to opening the dataset.
 **OR**  I will choose to switch to a `.xlsx` format as it is easier to use on a graphical user interface like Microsoft Excel.
 Any stylistic changes I've made to the file will remain as well, such as alternative highlighting rows for readability or bolding column headings.

 # Side Note on Data Structures: Tidy Data

-There are guidelines to the processing of data, sometimes referred to as **[Tidy Data](https://www.jstatsoft.org/article/view/v059i10)**.
-One manifestation of these rules:
+There are different guidelines to the processing of data, one of which is the **[Tidy Data](https://www.jstatsoft.org/article/view/v059i10)** format, which follows these rules in structuring data:

 1. Each variable is in a column.
 2. Each observation is a row.
 3. Each value is a cell.

-Look back at our example of cats to see how they may or may not follow those guidelines. **Important note:** some data formats allow for more than one dimension of data (like the `JSON` file below)!
+Look back at our example of cats to see how they may or may not follow those guidelines. **Important note:** some data formats allow for more than one dimension of data (like the `JSON` file below).
 How might that complicate the concept of **Tidy Data**?

 ```json
 {